 If you are a company director, you can pay yourself a salary for your role.
-You must register your company as an employer with HMRC and operate PAYE as part of your payroll if you plan to pay yourself, or any employees, more than £113 per week (£490/month or £5,876 per annum).
+You must register your company as an employer with HMRC and operate PAYE as part of your payroll if you plan to pay yourself, or any employees, more than £118 per week (£512/month or £6,136 per annum).
 The company will have to deduct any Income Tax and Class 1 National Insurance Contributions from your salary through PAYE.
-These deductions should be paid to HMRC, in addition to employers’ Class 1 National Insurance Contributions on any employees’ earnings above £157/week.
+These deductions should be paid to HMRC, in addition to employers’ Class 1 National Insurance Contributions on any employees’ earnings above £166/week.

-If you plan to run payroll yourself, you must report all employees’ payments (including your director’s salary) and deductions to HMRC on or before each payday.
+If you plan to run payroll yourself, you must report all employees’ payments (including your director’s salary) and deductions to HMRC.
 Your payroll software will calculate the amount of tax and NIC you owe.
 You can send the required payments to HMRC on a monthly basis.

 How much should I pay myself?

 You can pay yourself whatever you like, provided the company has enough money to do so.
-Most directors, however, choose to keep their annual salary below the NIC threshold and/or the Personal tax-free Allowance threshold.
-For the 2017-18 tax year, these thresholds are £8,164/year (NIC) and £11,500 (Income Tax threshold).
+Many directors, however, choose to keep their annual salary above NIC Lower Earnings threshold but below the Personal tax-free Allowance threshold.
+For the 2019-20 tax year, these thresholds are £8,632/year (NIC) and £12,500 (Income Tax threshold).

-If your company has made enough profit, you can pay yourself dividends to top up your director’s salary.
-Dividends are paid to shareholders after the company has paid corporation tax on its taxable income, but there is no Income Tax liability on the dividend payments themselves, only Income Tax.
+If your company has made enough profit/has surplus retained earnings, you can pay yourself dividends to top up your director’s salary.
+Dividends are paid to shareholders after the company has paid corporation tax on its taxable income, but there is no Corporation Tax liability on the dividend payments themselves, only Income Tax.

 How to issue a dividend

 You must hold a directors’ meeting to ‘declare’ dividends.
 If you are the only director, you still have to hold a ‘meeting’ and take minutes to record the decision - this is simply a formality.
 It may sometimes be necessary for the shareholders of the company also to approve the dividend with a resolution (this is normally only required for final dividends - you'll need to check your articles for the full process).
-You can only declare dividends if your company has sufficient retained profits after all business expenses and costs have been paid, otherwise the dividend will be considered illegal.
+You can only declare dividends if your company has sufficient retained profits after all business expenses and costs have been paid, otherwise the dividend will be considered unlawful.